Computational Biofluid and Heat Transfer (CBHT) Lab

 The study reveals that inhalation of these tiny plastic particles could increase susceptibility to serious lung disorders, including asthma and fibrosis.
 Factors contributing to airborne microplastics include heavy vehicle traffic, friction from tyres, construction activities, poor waste management, and synthetic textiles.

 Dr. Saha suggests residents can reduce microplastic exposure by using HEPA air purifiers, improving home ventilation, avoiding synthetic fabrics, and using microfiber filters.
 He emphasizes the importance of better management practices to mitigate microplastic pollution, noting that ongoing research continues to investigate the long-term health impacts.
+The research team utilized advanced techniques, including CT scans and Computational Fluid Dynamics (CFD), to analyze microplastic behaviour in human lungs.

 Listen to Dr. Saha’s Full Radio Interview HERE.